-I am a fourth year graduate student studying computational biology and machine learning in the Paul G. Allen School of Computer Science and Engineering at the University of Washington with Su-In Lee.
+I am a fifth year PhD candidate studying computational biology and machine learning in the Paul G. Allen School of Computer Science and Engineering at the University of Washington with Su-In Lee.
 I love working on the application of machine learning to genomics and personalized health.
 Over the next few decades I believe these fields will have a large impact on our daily lives, and that much of this impact will be made possible by automated data analysis.
 Before UW I had the opportunity to study graph theory at Colorado State University, and lead research projects at Numerica for several years.

 My current work focuses on actionable machine learning in both basic biology and predictive medicine in the hospital.
 In both areas a combination of interpretable models and transparent visualizations of the learned structure is important.

 Check out my publications and blog posts for more details on my work.

 - SHAP – Explains the output of any machine learning model using expectations and Shapley values.
 Under certain assumptions it can be shown to be the optimal linear explanation of any model’s prediction.

 - ChromNet.jl – A network learning method that ingests BAM/BED files and other pre-processed data bundles (such as the one provided for all human ENCODE ChIP-seq data).